dsilabs/zoom/README.md

 Next, edit the site.ini file for the localhost site using your editor like
 so:
 ```
-$ vi /path-to-libs/zoom/web/sites/localhost/site.ini
+$ vi web/sites/default/site.ini
 ```
 Find the database section of the config file and set the values for the database configuration to correspond to your database configuration.

 1. Run zoom
-If you are currently in the zoom/web directory then you don't need to tell zoom where to find your zoom instance.
+If you are currently in the zoom directory then you don't need to tell zoom where to find your zoom instance.
 ```
-$ zoom server /path-to-libs/zoom/web
+$ zoom server
 ```

 ### Creating the Blog App